mlcommons/ck/ck2/README.md

-The Collective Mind toolkit (CM or CK2) transforms Git repositories, Docker containers, Jupyter notebooks and zip/tar files into a collective database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.
+The Collective Mind toolkit (CM or CK2) transforms Git repositories, Docker containers, Jupyter notebooks and zip/tar files into an open database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.

 It is motivated by our tedious experience reproducing [150+ ML and Systems papers](https://www.youtube.com/watch?v=7zpeIVwICa4) when our colleagues have spent many months analyzing the structure of ad-hoc projects, reproducing results